diarray-hub/Simplex_algo/README.md

   Ax ≥ b
   x ≥ 0

-You can report issues and send feedbacks to this email: yacoudiarra.wl@gmail.com
+You can report issues here and send feedbacks to this email: yacoudiarra.wl@gmail.com